-The consolidated financial statements include the accounts of HealthEquity and its direct and indirect subsidiaries.
+The Company consolidates entities in which the Company has a controlling financial interest, which includes all of its wholly owned direct and indirect subsidiaries.
 All significant intercompany accounts and transactions have been eliminated in consolidation.

 Segments

 The Company operates in one segment.
 Management uses one measurement of profitability and does not segregate its business for internal reporting.
 All long-lived assets are maintained in the United States of America.